rongxinyin/ds4energy/README.md

-# flex-demand-res
+# Data Science for Energy Systems
+---
-a set of physical and gray-box models for modeling residential demand flexibility
+This repository introduces a set of data-driven and physical models for better understanding energy use behaviors in residential and commercial buildings.